vthorrf/birm/README.md

 birm: Bayesian Item Response Models
 =============

-This package is intended to be an "easy to use" tool for Bayesian Item Response Modeling.
-Currently, specific unidimensional IRMs are implemented, but future versions will aim on adding more flexibility to the users.
+This package is intended to be an "play-and-plug" tool for Bayesian Item Response Modeling.
+Currently, specific unidimensional IRMs are implemented, but future versions will aim on adding more flexibility to the intermediary and advanced users.

 birm depends on LaplacesDemon, an open-source statistical package that is intended to provide a complete environment for Bayesian inference.